-If you pay cash wages of $2,100 or more for 2018 (this threshold can change from year to year) to any one household employee, you generally must withhold 6.2% of social security and 1.45% of Medicare taxes (for a total of 7.65%) from all cash wages you pay to that employee.
-You also must pay your share of social security and Medicare taxes, which is also 7.65% of cash wages (cash wages include wages you pay by check, money order, etc.).
-Unless you prefer to pay your employee's share of social security and Medicare taxes from your own funds, you should withhold 7.65% from each payment of cash wages you make.
+The social security and Medicare taxes, also commonly referred as FICA tax, applies to both employees and employers, each paying 7.65 percent of wages.
+An employer is generally required to withhold the employee’s share of FICA tax from wages.
+If you pay cash wages of $2,100 or more for 2019 (this threshold can change from year to year) to any one household employee, you generally must withhold 6.2% of social security and 1.45% of Medicare taxes (for a total of 7.65%) from all cash wages you pay to that employee, unless you prefer to pay your employee's share of social security and Medicare taxes from your own funds.
+You must also pay your share of social security and Medicare taxes, which is also 7.65% of cash wages (cash wages include wages you pay by check, money order, etc.).

 You can find the specified dollar amounts and percentages under the topic "Do You Need To Pay Employment Taxes?" in Publication 926.pdf, Household Employer's Tax Guide.
 Pay the amount you withhold to the IRS with an additional 7.65% for your share of the taxes.
 If you pay your employee's share of social security and Medicare taxes from your own funds, the amounts you pay for your employee count as wages for purposes of the employees' income tax.
 However, don't count them as social security and Medicare wages or as wages for federal unemployment tax.

 Don't withhold or pay social security and Medicare taxes from wages you pay to:

 - Your child who is under age 21,